fsfe/reuse-docs/spec.md

 ## Order of precedence

-If a Commentable File contains Copyright and Licensing Information but also has an adjacent `.license` file, then the Copyright and Licensing Information defined in the `.license` file takes precedence, and the Commentable File's contents are ignored.
-For all intents and purposes, this counts as the `.license` file's Copyright and Licensing Information being inside the Commentable File.
+If a Commentable File contains Licensing Information but also has an adjacent `.license` file, then the Licensing Information defined in the `.license` file takes precedence, and the Commentable File's contents are ignored.
+For all intents and purposes, this counts as the `.license` file's Licensing Information being inside the Commentable File.

-Copyright and Licensing Information defined in `.reuse/dep5` is aggregated with the Copyright and Licensing Information found in the Covered Files.
+Licensing Information defined in `.reuse/dep5` is aggregated with the Licensing Information found in the Covered Files.
 For clarity, this means that if the SPDX License Expressions in a file's comment header and in the section for that file in `.reuse/dep5` do not agree with each other, then both SPDX License Expressions will apply to the file.

 The order of precedence for `REUSE.toml` files is described in the respective section, and is managed using the `precedence` key.